joelvaneenwyk/alt-snap-windows/AltSnap.md

    the minimum size, 2 to ignore maximum size and 3 to ignore both. #374
-- You can set the `MenuShowOffscreenWin=1` in the [Advanced] section of the ini file to still display windows in a windows menu even if they are outside of any monitors.
+- You can set the `MenuShowOffscreenWin=1` in the [Advanced] section of the ini file to still display windows in a windows menu even if they are outside any monitors.
 Thanks to @mbartlett21. #384
 - The *clear AltSnap state* key can now be set to any other key, using the `ESCkeys` key list in the [Input] section of the ini file.
 Default value is `1B` (ESCAPE), like with previous AltSnap versions. #386
 - Fixed inconsistent key state leading to drag-free actions not working and to blocked LMB in some cases. #392, #388.
 - Fixed: Now FancyZones snapped Windows will be restored to their proper dpi-scaled size.
-If this causes any issues for you you can always set `FancyZone=2` in the [Zones] section to prevent scaling.
+If this causes any issues for you, you can always set `FancyZone=2` in the [Zones] section to prevent scaling.
 - Updated Chinese translation, thanks to @yatli, Updated Polish translation, thanks to @xeophyte,